 In a jointly funded project, the Moreton Bay Regional Council alongside the Queensland Government have put together a 20 year ‘Master Plan’, this plan aims to implement land use and infrastructure strategies to guide Caboolture – Morayfield into an innovative regional centre.

 Councils 2012/2013 budget puts a large focus on maintenance and the improvement of roads and key transport infrastructure, with a 25% increase in the budgetary allowance to $131.3 million.

-More than 95 schools operate throughout the Region including 60 primary schools and 31 high schools, tertiary institutions of QUT (Caboolture Campus) and North Point Institute of TAFE are also within close proximity.
+More than 95 schools operate throughout the Region including 60 primary schools and 31 high schools, tertiary institutions of USC (Caboolture Campus) and North Point Institute of TAFE are also within close proximity.

 The local community has a vast array to choose from in terms of retail amenity most of which is focused around the Burpengary shopping precinct which is home to Coles Supermarkets, Woolworths, Aldi and a large number of specialty stores.

 Westfield North Lakes is located within a ten minute commute from Burpengary and contains major retailers Myer, Coles, Woolworths, Aldi, Target, Big W, Dan Murphy, Best & Less and 205 specialty stores.
 Westfield North Lakes has a strong family focus and contains two children’s play areas and five parent’s rooms.

 Over the past ten years the median price of a detached house in Burpengary has grown by a strong average rate of 7% per annum with the median price for a detached house in 2012 reaching $323,250.

 The median price of a vacant block of land in Burpengary, at the time of this research had reached $207,900 representing an average price growth of an impressive 11% per annum since 2003.